rothnic/nickroth/docs/project/keystatic-cloudflare-integration-plan.md

   - `KEYSTATIC_GITHUB_CLIENT_SECRET` – OAuth client secret (click “Generate new secret” if needed).
   - `KEYSTATIC_SECRET` – random 32+ character string (used to sign session cookies).
   - `PUBLIC_KEYSTATIC_GITHUB_APP_SLUG` – short slug used in Keystatic’s auth screen (e.g., `nickroth`).
+  - `PUBLIC_KEYSTATIC_BASE_URL` – canonical origin (e.g., `https://nickroth.pages.dev`) used when constructing the GitHub OAuth callback URL so branch previews can reuse the same OAuth App registration.
 - [ ] Redeploy the site after setting secrets so they propagate to the Workers runtime.

 ### 3. Cloudflare Pages Functions